 Upon completion of the program, students may test to receive plate certification with the American Welding Society S.E.N.S.E (AWS).
+Certification testing costs are not provided or included in the program cost.

 WELDING TECHNOLOGY - PIPE | 300 HOURS